Hungarian cuisine: Drinks

-Hungary's most notable liquors are Unicum, a herbal bitters, and Pálinka, a range of fruit brandies (plum and pear are popular).
+Hungary's most notable liquors are Unicum, a herbal bitters, and Pálinka, a range of fruit brandies (plum, apricot and pear are popular).
 Also notable are the 21 brands of Hungarian mineral waters (for example, Apenta and Kékkúti).
-Some of them have therapeutic value, such as Mira.Traubi or Traubisoda, is a soft drink based on an Austrian license produced in Balatonvilágos since 1971.
+Some of them have therapeutic value, such as Mira.

-Before soft drinks became widely available, Hungarians made their own soft drinks called szörp, which is a concentrate created from sugar and fruits such as the raspberry, currant or elderberry.
-This concentrate is diluted in either fresh or carbonated water.
+The elderberry (bodza), currant, wild strawberry (szamóca), viola (plant) (ibolya), lavender and raspberry (málna) szörp (a concentrate created from sugar and fruits or flowers) is also common.
+The Jaffa flavoured Szobi szörp was an iconic soft drink before the change of regime.
+Traubi or Traubisoda, is another soft drink based on an Austrian license produced in Balatonvilágos since 1971.